1. How to you get a sound out of a trumpet?

 4. How much is a trumpet to buy?

-A decent student trumpet will start at around £130-£150.
+A decent student trumpet will start at around £150-185.
 However, it is advisable to not buy cheap as this can be a false economy.
 A cheap, basic instrument won’t give a student a good start and can hinder progress which will lead to giving up on learning.
-There are some new plastic instruments available now for younger players that are less expensive and decent to get a player going but these are not used for long so don’t be duped into thinking you have got off light on the purchase!
+There are some new plastic instruments available now for younger players that are less expensive and decent enough to get a player going but these are not used for long so don’t be duped into thinking you have got off light on the purchase!
 Always do some research on instruments and buy the best that you can afford suited to the age and experience of the player.
-An option is to hire an instrument which can be a small monthly outgoing and take away the stress of buying and possible buying an instrument that is not quite right.
+An option is to hire an instrument which can be a small monthly outgoing and take away the stress of buying and possibly buying an instrument that is not quite right.
 Musical Instrument Hire hire out John Packer, Jupiter and Yamaha trumpets.
 All three are reliable and offer a cheaper alternative than buying outright.
 As a player progresses they will need a better-quality trumpet, and these can go into much more money.
+Many hire schemes will also have an “Option to Purchase” too.

 5. Who is a famous trumpet player?